 The production of the wafers includes two different steps regarding the production flow.
 In the first step the wafers are produced with the fixed masks independent of the customer.
-After that step the wafers are completed with the customer specific mask and the remaining masks.
+After that step the wafers are completed with the customer specific mask and the remaining fixed masks.
 The computer tracking ensures the control of the complete process including the storage of the semi-finished wafers.

-The test process of every die is performed by a test centre of Philips.
-Delivery processes between the involved Philips sites provide accountability and traceability of the produced wafers.
-Non-functional ICs are marked on the wafer but will be delivered on the wafer if wafers are ordered by the customer.
-Philips also embeds the dice into smartcard modules if the customer demands.
-This part of the life-cycle is also controlled and ensures that non-functional modules are clearly marked.
+The test process of every die is performed by a test centre of NXP.
+Delivery processes between the involved sites provide accountability and traceability of the produced wafers.
+NXP embeds the dice into smartcard modules or other packages based on customer demand.
+Information about non-functional items is stored on magnetic/optical media enclosed with the delivery or the non-functional items are physically marked.